vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ### Recommendation for using Tanzu Service Mesh

-- Use Tanzu Service Mesh when containerized applications are deployed in multi-cluster/multi-cloud environments.
-Using Tanzu Service Mesh, you can apply policies such as security and traffic management at the Global Namespace level.
+- Use Tanzu Service Mesh when containerized applications are deployed in multi-cluster and multi-cloud environments.
+Using Tanzu Service Mesh, you can apply policies such as security and traffic management at the global namespace level.
-- For multi-cluster/multi-cloud applications, that have load balancer requirements, use Tanzu Service Mesh in-built integration with AWS Route 53 or NSX Advanced Load Balancer to leverage global load-balancing for containerized applications.
+- For multi-cluster and multi-cloud applications that have load balancer requirements, use Tanzu Service Mesh in-built integration with AWS Route 53 or NSX Advanced Load Balancer to leverage global load-balancing for containerized applications.
 - For applications that require end-to-end encryption for in-flight traffic, Tanzu Service Mesh (using Istio) can set up end-to-end mutual transport layer security (mTLS) encryption utilizing the in-built CA function called Citadel.
 - Tanzu Service Mesh is really helpful when planning rolling upgrades of microservices to a newer version at scale.
 Using Tanzu Service Mesh, you can easily manage multiple rolling upgrades by defining the policies at the GNS level and monitoring the same from the Tanzu Service Mesh dashboard.

 ## Summary

 vSphere with Tanzu on hyper-converged hardware offers high-performance potential, convenience, and addresses the challenges of creating, testing, and updating on-premises Kubernetes platforms in a consolidated production environment.
-This validated approach will result in a production installation with all the application services needed to serve combined or uniquely separated workload types via a combined infrastructure solution.
+This validated approach will result in a production installation with all the application services needed to serve combined or uniquely separated workload types through a combined infrastructure solution.

 This plan meets many Day 0 needs for quickly aligning product capabilities to full-stack infrastructure, including networking, configuring firewall rules, load balancing, workload compute alignment and other capabilities.